ZhouYJ0213/lotus/documentation/en/dev/architecture.md

 We assume the use of an IDE that can follow Go symbolic reference or any other static analysis tool.

+FIXME: Add Github links to every `github.com` listed here (this should be able to be done programmatically, every relative path is to Lotus and the rest are absolute paths).

 # CLI, API

 Explain how do we communicate with the node, both in terms of the CLI and the programmatic way (to create our own tools).